 Regular attendance is required to maintain satisfactory academic progress.
 This standard is reflected in the grading policy with each diploma program or course syllabus.
 GTC believes that attendance is a critical workplace competency and is important to overall student success.
-It is important that students attend all scheduled classes or notify their instructor of any absences.
+It is important that students attend all scheduled classes or notify their instructor of any absences (see Attendance Policy, pages 12 - 17.